tbfe-de/viva-tcl/emb_tcl/README.md

 This implements the client with a GUI but has even less lines of code as the server!
-If you are fluent in C++ and Qt you may be able to beat it, but again, if you need to learn Qt only to do THIS, better stick with Tk, it is extremely portable too, though – admitetdly – misses some of the nifty "modern" control elements and hence may appear old-fashioned ... at least in comparison it to the latest super-duper smart phone, advertised from the big sellers who want to draw the money from your pockets in intervals of 18 months ...)
+If you are fluent in C++ and Qt you may be able to beat it, but again, if you need to learn Qt only to do THIS, better stick with Tk, it is extremely portable too, though – admittedly – misses some of the nifty "modern" control elements and hence may appear old-fashioned ... at least in comparison it to the latest super-duper smart phone, advertised from the big sellers who want to draw the money from your pockets in intervals of 18 months ...)